Public domain classics AI Videos

 How do I make my public domain classics videos feel like the original book, not the films?

 Anchor your prompts to the source text's actual locations, characters, and beats.
-Reference each book's canonical first-edition illustrations as a visual anchor — Sidney Paget for Holmes, Tenniel for Carroll, Leech for Dickens, Wyeth for Stevenson, Riou for Verne.
+Reference each book's canonical first-edition illustrations as a visual anchor, like Sidney Paget for Holmes, Tenniel for Carroll, Leech for Dickens, Wyeth for Stevenson, and Riou for Verne.
 Set the period to the book's own era.
 Avoid likeness language for any film performer or franchise design.

 Can I add narration and music to my public domain classics videos?